atifzamandev/CompaniesMarketplace/README.md

 ### Step 3

--Code Refactor and updated user schema to handel user login.
+- Refactored code and updated user schema to handle user login.
--Added business page details.
+- Added business page details.
--Added user profile page.
+- Added user profile page.
--Other code refectoring and styling update.
+- Performed additional code refactoring and styling updates.

+### Step 4

+- Redesigned Add Business page where sellers can list their companies.

+### Step 5

+- User signup system created.
+Users can register and must complete email verification.
+- After email verification, users can login and add businesses.

 ### Future Tasks

--Add user pages from login details via github or google.
+- Add option to create user as a buyer.
+- Fetch user profile image and save other details from social logins.
+- Add expression of interest feature and save to database (clarification needed on what details should be included with expressions of interest, such as price quotes).
+- Need more details about the business process of company sale and purchase to implement properly.